tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-how-to-move-datafiles-to-a-new-drive-in.md

 You will see the following message

-> The file “TestMove” has been modified in the system catalog.
+> The file "TestMove" has been modified in the system catalog.
 The new path will be used the next time the database is started.

-> The file “TestMove2” has been modified in the system catalog.
+> The file "TestMove2" has been modified in the system catalog.
 The new path will be used the next time the database is started.

-> The file “TestMove3” has been modified in the system catalog.
+> The file "TestMove3" has been modified in the system catalog.
 The new path will be used the next time the database is started.

 **[EDIT]**